Mom Rage is Not Your Fault, It's a Cry For Help - Baby Chick

 Share

-We all have angry moments as moms.
+We all have moments of anger as moms.
 Ugly moments.
 Tense moments.
 Moments that, if we were on a camera, might make us cringe when we are at the end of ourselves.
-And certainly, moments that don’t make us feel like super mom.
-But while we like to beat ourselves up for having these moments, it’s better to focus on what is causing them to occur and then take action.
+And certainly, some moments don’t make us feel like super moms.
+However, while we tend to beat ourselves for experiencing these moments, it’s better to focus on what causes them to occur and then take action.

-While it is normal to lose your temper at your children, especially when you are exhausted, stressed, or feeling unsupported, there is a time when we can rage and cross the line of what is healthy for our children or ourselves in expressing anger.
-And it’s important to know when we might be in a place in need of help.
+While it is normal to lose your temper with your children, especially when you are exhausted, stressed, or feeling unsupported, there is a point at which we can rage and cross the line of what is healthy for our children or ourselves in expressing anger.
+It’s also important to recognize when we may be in a situation that requires assistance.

 What Is Mom Rage?

 What is the difference between rage and anger?
-Rage is when you feel your anger is uncontrollable, and you may do things or say things that are above and beyond the normal reaction to a circumstance.
-Another good indicator of rage is when this happens regularly instead of every once in a while.
+Rage is when you feel your anger is uncontrollable, and you may do or say things that are beyond the normal reaction to a circumstance.
+Another good indicator of rage is when it happens regularly, rather than occasionally.

 For example, your toddler spills milk for the sixth time that week.
 It’s almost like a switch inside you gets flipped, and instead of cleaning up the milk, you throw the milk carton across the room.
 Or maybe you yell something toward your child that is drastically more severe than, “I need you to use two hands next time, or we will not be able to use a cup without a lid.”
 Instead, you might say, “You are the clumsiest kid I have ever met!
 I can’t stand it!”